sahiltajne/ComfyUI-Z-Image-Turbo-Resolutions/README.md

-# Z Image Turbo Resolutions
+# Z-Image Turbo Resolutions

-A ComfyUI custom node that provides quick access to all image resolutions for the Z Image Turbo model, sourced from its official Hugging Face Space.
+A ComfyUI custom node that provides quick access to all image resolutions for the Z-Image Turbo model, sourced from its official Hugging Face Space.

 ## Features